EmergentSoftware/SQL-Server-Development-Assessment/README.md

    ,@SkipCheckTable = N'DevelopCheckToSkip';
 ```

-You can also centralize this skip checks table by putting it in a central location, setting up a linked server pointing to your central location, and then using the @SkipChecksServer parameter:
+You can also centralize this skip check table by putting it in a central location, setting up a linked server pointing to your central location, and then using the @SkipChecksServer parameter:

 ```sql
 EXEC dbo.sp_Develop